sung2063/AndroidSliderViewSample/README.md

  ## 💖 Sponsorship

- Please sponsor me to my GitHub sponsorship page at https://github.com/sponsors/sung2063.
+ Sponsor me at GitHub Sponsor page at https://github.com/sponsors/sung2063.

  Your valueable sponsorship helps me contributing more innovative projects and libraries. ❤️